Banking & ATM Fees in Iceland (2026)

 Iceland is essentially cashless — even small kiosks accept cards.
 Wise and Revolut multi-currency cards work without issue at the spot rate, which matters because direct USD/ISK currency conversion at banks is poor.
 ATMs (Landsbankinn, Íslandsbanki, Arion Banki) accept foreign cards with a typical fee of ISK 400–600.
 Opening a local account requires a kennitala (national ID) which is issued with the Long-Term Visa.

-The recommended card stack for Iceland
+The card stack for Iceland

 Wise